exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 bitcoin blockchain network.
 As for Exonum v 0.1, [Bitcoin Core][bitcoind] is supported only.

-You need to specify the following settings to access the bitcoind node:
+The following settings need to be specified to access the bitcoind node:

 - bitcoind host
 - bitcoind rpc username